 Choir runs as an after school club in the Autumn and Spring terms and is open to all children from Year 2 upwards.
 The children are invited to entertain the Fernhurst Luncheon Club and Good Companions at times through the year, as well as taking part in other school activities.

-Year 5 pupils attend The Big Sing, at Midhurst Rother College, and the Year 2’s The Little Big Sing, where the children get the opportunity to sing with other children from our local primary schools and to learn new songs.
+Year 3 and 5 pupils attend The Big Sing, at Midhurst Rother College, and the Year 2’s The Little Big Sing, where the children get the opportunity to sing with other children from our local primary schools and to learn new songs.